SamKacer/IntelliJ_NVDA_Addon/README.md

 When focused inside a file editor:
 * F2/ shift + F2 : go to next/previous error or warning
 When editor cursor is on error/warning:
+* NVDA  + I: Quickly read error description dislayed in status bar
-* ctrl + F1: show error description
+* ctrl + F1: show more detailed error description
 * alt + enter: open list of quick actions

 ### Navigating